 - Hold Brush: Grip the brush loosely near the bristles, as you would hold a pencil.
 The brush handle is largely extraneous as far as cutting in is concerned.

 - Placement: Place the bristle on the surface, forming a wedge shape.
 Use the sharp end of the wedge to start the paint line.

 - Move Brush: Draw the bristles along the line you want to paint.
 As you begin moving the bristles, try to let them form a fan shape.
 The outermost bristles are actually drawing the line, not the entire bristle surface.

 - The Crescent Method: You will first want to draw very flat crescents.
 These crescents will start on the line, track along the line for a few inches, then gradually pull away from the "danger zone" (glass, trim, or whatever that is not getting painted) and toward yourself.
-You can cobble together a long straight line by several of these flat crescents.
+You can cobble together a long straight line through several of these flat crescents.

-- Straighter and Flatter: As you get more experienced, you will find the crescents getting fewer and flatter, until you can draw quite a long line.
+- Straighter and Flatter: As you get more experienced, you will find the crescents getting fewer and flatter until you can draw quite a long line.

 Cutting in is very difficult to master.
-If you think the only thing you will ever paint in your life is one or two rooms, then by all means use masking tape.
+If you think the only thing you will ever paint in your life is one or two rooms, then, by all means, use masking tape.
 Even if you plan on painting your entire interior, you may not master the technique until you reach the last room.